12 Rude Conversation Habits You Need to Stop ASAP

 Strictly talking about yourself while speaking with others makes you appear narcissistic and inconsiderate of other people and their feelings.
 “Everyone’s experience and feelings are just as important as yours,” says Tsai.
 “They want to be able to share their stories just like how you want to share yours.”
-Not only is talking exclusively about yourself pompous but Julia Esteve Boyd, an international etiquette consultant based in Switzerland who travels globally, says that monopolizing the conversation is just plain irritating and boring.
+Not only is talking exclusively about yourself pompous but Julia Esteve Boyd, an international etiquette consultant based in Switzerland, says that monopolizing the conversation is just plain irritating and boring.

 Consider trying one of these things that make other people instantly like you.

 Scrolling while speaking

 Being distracted by your phone is one of the rude conversation habits that are more popular than ever before, according to Tsai.
 “Our phones are great for connecting with those who are far away, however, it takes time away from those who we are with in the moment,” says Tsai.
 If you use your phone during a conversation, it might signal boredom, that you’d rather be elsewhere, or that whatever is happening on your phone is more essential.
 “The message won’t go away, but the person we are conversing with might,” says Boyd.
 Using your phone during a conversation is the “height of rudeness,” according to Boyd.